openshift/openshift-ansible/playbooks/openstack/README.md

 via [openshift-ansible].

-We provide everything necessary to be able to install OpenShift on OpenStack (including the DNS and load balancer servers when necessary).
+We provide everything necessary to be able to install OpenShift on OpenStack (including the load balancer servers when necessary).
 In addition, we work on providing integration with the OpenStack-native services (storage, lbaas, baremetal as a service, dns, etc.).